Pakistan floods cost at least $10 billion, planning minister says | Science-Environment

 "So far we have lost 1,000 human lives.
 There is damage to almost nearly one million houses," Iqbal said at his office.
 "People have actually lost their complete livelihood."

-Iqbal termed the recent floods worst than the 2010 in Pakistan, for which United Nations (UN) had issued its largest ever disaster appeal.
+Iqbal rated the recent floods worst than those that hit Pakistan in 2010, for which United Nations (UN) had issued its largest ever disaster appeal.
 The minister said it might take five years to rebuild and rehabilitate the nation, while in the near term it will be confronted with acute food shortages.

-To mitigate the shortage, Finance Minister Miftah Ismail said the country could consider importing vegetables from arch-rival India.
+To mitigate food shortfalls, Finance Minister Miftah Ismail said the country could consider importing vegetables from arch-rival India.
 The two neighbouring countries have not had any trade for a long time.

 "We can consider importing vegetables from India," Ismail told local Geo News TV, adding other possible sources of food imports included Turkey and Iran.
 Food prices have already shot up due to flooded crops and impassable roads.